Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên16/03/2025

 A research team led by Professor Peng Hailin and Qiu Chenguang of Peking University has successfully developed a two-dimensional (2D) GAAFET transistor, which is considered the world's first low-power transistor.
-Their research results were published in the journal Nature , with many team members calling it a "huge breakthrough."
+Their research results have been published in the journal Nature , with many team members calling it a "huge breakthrough."

 Trung Quốc tạo chất bán dẫn nhanh nhất thế giới theo cách lạ thường - Ảnh 1.